mzinsmeister/FerrisJIT/README.md

 cargo run -- -c test.csv
 ```

 If no file is given, the example will be run on a hardcoded sequential element array.
 Then you can enter expressions in lisp-like syntax.
 By default you will be in interactive mode and the result per input-line will just be printed.
 You can also pass `-b` as a flag to be in benchmark mode.
 Make sure to run with `--release` in this case.
 This will then print out the timings for compiled vs interpreted (when using generated input the input size will be 1,000,000 in this case, otherwise 10).

-For example:
+#### Currently Supported Expressions

+All constants and variables must be 64 bit signed integers.

+Arithmetic Operations:
+* `+` Addition
+* `-` Subtraction
+* `*` Multiplication
+* `/` Division

+#### Examples

 Constant result:
 ```lisp